 Living Classrooms Foundation is working with the Maryland Department of Transportation Maryland Port Administration, Maryland Environmental Service, US Fish and Wildlife Service, and the National Aquarium to create and manage the Masonville Cove Environmental Education Campus (MCEEC), located on the Middle Branch of the Patapsco River.
-This site acts as a gateway to connect underserved individuals and communities to the outdoors and the Chesapeake Bay through environmental education, stewardship activities, and academic enrichment.
+This site acts as a gateway to connect under-resourced communities to the outdoors and the Chesapeake Bay through environmental education, stewardship activities, and academic enrichment.
 Living Classrooms is implementing coordinated school and community outreach programs for the Brooklyn, Curtis Bay, Cherry Hill, Westport, and other South Baltimore communities.
-This initiative is based on Living Classrooms’ successful Meaningful Watershed Educational Experience (MWEE) program, which works with urban youth to understand and prevent the environmental effects of pollution and runoff in their own backyards.
+This initiative is based on Living Classrooms’ successful Meaningful Watershed Educational Experience (MWEE) program, which works with city youth to understand and prevent the environmental effects of pollution and runoff in their own backyards.

 Several Living Classrooms programs operate at the MCEEC, but the key objectives are consistent: students learn about the water cycle, explore the concept of watersheds, learn about their own sub-watershed, and employ mapping skills as they locate the storm drains on their school property and in their neighborhoods.
 Students are also involved in monitoring, protection, and restoration activities such as trash pick-up and recycling.
 They create rain barrels, stencil storm drains, and design and install native garden habitats.
 As students living near the Middle Branch learn about and help to improve their own neighborhoods, they become environmental stewards and the community’s future leaders.

 The Masonville Cove Environmental Education Campus is also open to independent groups (schools, organizations, businesses, etc.) for field trips and tours that can be customized by Living Classrooms educators to meet a variety of academic, community, and team building goals.